Faruque169/A-Classification-problem-in-Business-aspects-Churn-Analysis-/README.md

 SVC.

 We used boosting technique whereas begging can be used as well.
 Later we can follow-
-1. Model Evaluation
+1. Model Evaluation - Through train & evaluate Chosen Model, AUC/ROC curve ETC
-2. Model Improvement
+2. Model Improvement - Hyperparameter tunning, changing gradient decent, usinng different parameters, changing activation functions if required.
-3. Future Predictions
+3. Future Predictions - Compare predictions against the test set
-4. Model Deployment
+4. Model Deployment - Save/dump the model for future use case.

 # Missing information, what do we need to get more from the company?